[Case Study Off Road México]

 Visual sublevels with icons

-I represented sub-services using consistent icons.
+I represented sub-services with consistent icons.

-Impact: Improved scannability and reduced cognitive load.
+Impact: Improved scanning and reduced cognitive load.

 14